MrStahlfelge/mosaik-kt-js/README.md

 Here are some known differences to watch for:

-### Row element width
+### Row group element width
-The default row element width is always max width.
-You can change by setting `packed=true` on the row.
+Under certain cirsumstances, row group elements expand horizontally when they do not on the reference Mosaik UI.
+You can suppress this by setting `packed=true` on the row when needed.

-### Column content element widths
+### Column child element widths
-Some column elements are not at max width, while they are on the reference executor.
+Some column child elements are not at max width, while they are on the reference executor.
 Simply work around this by wrapping these elements in a `layout(HAlignment.JUSTIFY)` block.

-### Rows and columns width weights
+### Rows and columns with weights
 Behaviour is not always same as on reference executor.
 Please handle with care.